DrkWithT/ExpliceLang/README.md

 ## README

 ### Summary
-Xplice is my first ever register-bytecode-based language.
+Xplice is my first ever stack-bytecode-based language.
 The goal of this language is to become a familiar-looking, simple, and procedural utility language.
 See the below points for its design philosophy.

 ### General:
  - Familiar-ish syntax to TS and C++.
- - Static, checked type system.
+ - Static, strong type system.
  - Module-based?
 (TODO)
  - Native function support?
 (TODO)